 The ice rink where the Dancing on Ice stars train, Alexandra Palace Ice Rink is an ideal place for a festive skate - not least because it's indoors so you don't have to rely on the weather to ensure a skating session.
 The biggest (it has a total capacity of 1,250) and best permanent ice rink in London, the grand indoor rink is open all year round and offers a range of other activities, such as ice hockey and figure skating classes (so you can emulate your idols from The Mighty Ducks or, erm, Blades of Glory).
 There's a soft play area too - ideal for parents and toddlers and open daily for two to five-years-olds - while spectators can make themselves comfortable in the 740-seat stadium or have a drink in the rinkside Phoenix bar.
-Refurbished in 2010, the ice rink has benefitted from a recent £2 million facelift and, from 13th to 16th December, is transformed into a story book spectacular when 'The Little Mermaid' is performed by a cast of Ally Pally ice rink and skating club members.
+Refurbished in 2010, the ice rink has benefitted from a recent £2 million facelift and, from 15th to 22nd December, is transformed into a story book spectacular when 'The Snow Queen on Ice' is performed by a cast of Ally Pally ice rink and skating club members.

 London Ice Skating

 Check out the LondonTown.com map of London Ice Skating.

 The biggest permanent ice rink in London puts on some special events at Christmas.

 The Natural History Museum's massive ice rink comes complete with twinkly lights and hot chocolate.

 Natural History Museum, Cromwell Road, London, SW7 5BD

 Dates: 30th October - 04th January 2015